 Microsoft Corporation (NASDAQ:MSFT) : Pre-earnings Momentum Trade With a Technical Trigger

+PrefaceThere is a bullish momentum pattern in MSFT stock 14 calendar days before earnings.
 Further, we use moving averages as a safety valve to try to avoid opening a bullish position while a stock is in a technical break down, like the fourth quarter of 2018.
-This is a momentum play that has not only returned 367.2%, but has also shown a win-rate of 80%.
-We are holding a webinar (register here) to discuss the details of three critical trading strategies that have worked across all markets -- this is one of them.

-Here's the set-up in great clarity; again, note that the trade closes before earnings, so this trade does not make a bet on the earnings result.
+Here's the set-up in great clarity; again, note that the trade closes before earnings since MSFT reports after the market closes, so this trade does not make a bet on the earnings result.

-RISK MANAGEMENTWe can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
+RISK MANAGEMENTWe can add another layer of risk management to the option trading back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting:

 In English, at the close of each trading day we check to see if the long option is either up or down 40% relative to the open price.
 If it was, the trade was closed.

-RESULTSHere are the results over the last three-years in Microsoft Corporation:
+RESULTSHere are the results over the last five-years in Microsoft Corporation:

 Notice that while this is a 3-year back-test and we would expect four times that many earnings triggers (4 earnings per year), the technical requirement using the 50-day moving average has avoided 2 pre-earnings attempts.
 In other words -- it's working.